-And if you run into a pop up parade here, you might score the perfect #SpaceshipEarthSunday picture for your instagram feed.
+And if you run into a pop-up parade here, you might score the perfect #SpaceshipEarthSunday picture for your Instagram feed.
 I wouldn’t know anything about that.

 Our next country is none other than the American Pavilion, where I kind of made a major miss as far as photos go on both my recent visits.

 Inside there’s a gingerbread display, and I completely forgot about it.
 So no gingerbread pics for you, sorry.
-But outside the pavilion there’s a beautiful and very unique American Christmas tree.
+But outside the pavilion, there’s a beautiful and very unique American Christmas tree.

 And next door in the Germany Pavilion, the Epcot Christmas spirit is alive and well.

-Every where you turn there’s garland and pops of color.
+Everywhere you turn, there’s garland and pops of color.

 The Karamell-Kuche looks as scrumptious as the wafting smell of caramel that reaches you just outside its doors.

-The traditional colors are quite cheerful.
+The traditional colors are pretty cheerful.

-The Italy Pavilion is festive as well with strands of garland.
+The Italy Pavilion is festive as well, with strands of garland.

 While the China Pavilion doesn’t offer Christmas decor, it is good to report that the House of Good Fortune has reopened.
 Additionally, you’ll find plenty of items representing the Chinese New Year inside.

-Somewhere along the way I ran into Pluto again.
+Somewhere along the way, I ran into Pluto again.